How It Works

 Template Structure lets you define a specific format for your cover letters.
 You write static text that stays the same, and add AI prompts where AI generates personalized content.
+Static text remains unchanged.
+Only content inside AI prompts is generated by AI.Cover Letter Structure

-- Introduction - Address the client and show you understand their project
+A good cover letter includes:- Introduction - Address the client and show you understand their project

 - Body - Highlight relevant experience and explain how you can help